 Avoid contact between brake fluid and painted parts.
 Brake fluid attacks paint.
+Only use clean brake fluid from a sealed container.

-- Move the clutch fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Remove cover 2 with membrane 3. - Correct the fluid up to level $oldsymbol{\mathbb{A}}$.
+- Move the clutch fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Remove cover 2 with membrane 3. - Correct the fluid up to level $oldsymbol{A}$ .

-Level (fluid level below container rim)

-4 mm (0.16 in)

-Brake fluid DOT 4 / DOT 5.1 (p.
-120)
+Level (fluid level below container rim) 4 mm (0.16 in) Brake fluid DOT 4 / DOT 5.1 (興 p.
+119)

-Position the cover with the membrane.
+- Position the cover with the membrane.
 Mount and tighten the screws.